 SavePostXML (Optional) Specifies whether to save IDX files produced by the IDOL output engine.
 This might be useful if you want to customize your XSL template.
 If this parameter is set to true, you must also set the

 XMLOutputPath parameter.

-SavePreXML (Optional) Specifies whether to save records received by the IDOL
+SavePreXML (Optional) Specifies whether to save records received by the IDOL post-XML output to.
+Specify the path as an absolute path or relative to the Media Server executable file.

 XMLOutputPath parameter.